fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 4. In the left-side bar, select **Users > All users** again to refresh the page and confirm that your test user was created.

 5. Open your Windows laptop and follow the setup steps.
 When you reach the **How would you like to set up?** screen, select **Set up for an organization**.
-If your workstations has Windows 11, select **Set up for work or school**.
+If your workstation has Windows 11, select **Set up for work or school**.

 6. Sign in with your test user's credentials and finish the setup steps.